lkesteloot/unsong/unsong.md

 The man had clarified that he meant [i]really[/i] ominous patterns.
 Like, some big thunderstorms in the Rockies were starting to develop high anvil-like peaks—which was within normal variability for this time of year —but also starting to develop domes and minarets and flying buttresses—which weren’t.
 And although the Doppler radar didn’t have good enough resolution to be sure, some of the buttresses were starting to look like they might have gargoyles on them.

-And before Nixon could say anything, the man had added that a Category 5 hurricane was forming in the Gulf of Mexico, and it was only March, and this literally [i]never[/i] happened before July, and something was [i]really[/i] wrong here…
+And before Nixon could say anything, the man had added that a Category 5 hurricane was forming in the Gulf of Mexico, and it was only March, and this literally [i]never[/i] happened before July, and something was [i]really[/i] wrong here...

 It was then, at 7:38 PM, that the red phone started ringing.
 He considered not picking it up, but at least it would be [i]differently[/i] confusing.